AMBarbosa/ecotrends/README.md

 You should also delimit a region for modelling.
 You can provide your own spatial extent or polygon – e.g., a biogeographical region within which your species was more or less evenly surveyed.
-Another option is to use the `getRegion` function to compute a “reasonably sized” region around the existing occurrences:
+Alternatively or additionally, you can use the `getRegion` function to compute a “reasonably sized” area around your species occurrences:

 ``` r
 library(ecotrends)